revel/revel.github.io/manual/tool.md

 Build the Revel web application named by the given import path.
 This allows it to be deployed and run on a machine that lacks a Go installation.

     revel build github.org/mememe/mega-app /path/to/deploy/mega-app

 <div class="alert alert-danger">WARNING: The target path will be completely deleted, if it already exists!</div>

+<a name="package"></a>

+#### `revel package [import_path] [run_mode]`

+Build the Revel web application named by the given import path.
+This allows it to be deployed and run on a machine that lacks a Go installation.

+    revel package github.com/revel/revel/samples/chat
+    > Your archive is ready: chat.tar.gz

+<div class="alert alert-danger">WARNING: The target path will be completely deleted, if it already exists!</div>